MicrosoftDocs/ATADocs/ATPDocs/configure-proxy.md

 The Defender for Identity sensor requires network connectivity to the Defender for Identity service running in Azure.
 Most organizations control access to the internet via firewall or proxies.
 When using a proxy, you can allow access port 443 via a single URL.
 For more information about the ports that the Defender for Identity requires, see [Required ports](prerequisites.md#ports).

-After the proxy has been configured to allow the sensor access to the MDI service, follow the steps below to confirm that everything is working as expected.
+After the proxy has been configured to allow the sensor access to the Defender for Identity service, follow the steps below to confirm that everything is working as expected.
 This can be done:

 - before you deploy the sensor
 - if the sensor experiences connectivity issues after being installed